Table Setting #130

 1. Spring in Full Bloom

 Hanami is one of the most enjoyable ways to take in all that spring has to offer.
 Birdsongs fill the warm air, and as you lie on the grass you can feel its newly grown blades tickle your skin.
 Everywhere you look there are hues of vivid green and soft pink, while a soft breeze carries the delicate scent of cherry blossoms.
-Hanami is a time to enjoy all of spring's gifts with friends and family together, eating seasonal delicacies and enjoying refreshing cool sake.
+It is a time to embrace all of spring's gifts with friends and family together, eating seasonal delicacies and savoring refreshing cool sake.

 2. "Hana-yori-dango" - Time to Eat!

-But today's hanami-bento, prepared by our colleague, was anything but simple.
+However, the hanami bento prepared by our colleague was anything but ordinary.
 It was truly a sight to behold.
-Not only did it look appetizing and taste exquisite, a thoughtful addition of a handwritten menu gave the total presentation an extra bit of elegance.
+Not only was it visually appealing and delicious, but the thoughtful inclusion of a handwritten menu added an extra bit of elegance to the total presentation.

-Another colleague brought traditional Japanese sweets called "sakura-mochi" which are pink-colored Japanese sweets wrapped in cured cherry blossom leaves (yes, cherry blossom leaves are edible when cured).
+Another colleague brought traditional Japanese sweets called sakura-mochi which are pink Japanese sweets wrapped in cured cherry blossom leaves (yes, cherry blossom leaves are edible when cured).

-There is no rule on what needs to be included in a hanami-bento.
+There are no rules on what needs to be included in a hanami bento.
 A couple right across from us was enjoying champagne and baguette sandwiches, where another group was celebrating the cherry blossoms with beer and some snacks.
 It's all about just enjoying the moment.

 3. Cheers!

 For many, the highlight of hanami is enjoying tasty sake under the showering cherry blossoms.
-"Hanami-zake" is the word that poetically describes the leisurely site of drinking sake during hanami.
-The glass sake cooler made of Edo Kiriko and the glass sake cup adorned with gold and painted cherry blossoms were extra-special items we brought from our shelves for this festive occasion.
+Hanami zake is the word that poetically describes the leisurely site of drinking sake during hanami.
+The glass sake cup adorned with gold and painted cherry blossoms was an extra-special item we brought from our shelves for this festive occasion.

 For our tea-loving colleague, we placed a houhin teapot set on a tree stump we took back from Yamanaka Onsen when visiting a lacquerware craftsman.
 It was the perfect size to serve two cups of tea and a houhin teapot with a little extra room left for our fourth guest at our hanami picnic.